Everything you need to know about visiting Dubai in February

 - Dine at one of Dubai’s most exclusive and romantic restaurants with your Valentine.

-- Enjoy a trip to a traditional fishing village in Ras al Khaimah and take a unique modern pearl farm tour using traditional methods
+- Enjoy a trip to a traditional fishing village in Ras al Khaimah and take a unique modern pearl farm tour using traditional methods.

-Dubai with Kids in February
+Dubai with Kids in February 2026

 - Dubai Miracle Garden – where you will find the world’s largest flower garden by total number of blooms, a truly magical walk through floral houses to the centrepiece Emirates A380 floral creations.
 Swing and hammock your way around and enjoy one of the city’s prettiest little spots.